 TBN provides affiliated associations with a website, registration system and competition module making the business of basketball more efficient.
 Through the website Basketball Australia communicates to all associations (through cascading news) and the website and registration system provides associations with the ability to communicate effectively with their members.

-The National Junior Championships bring all states together for competition from U14 to U20.
+The Australian Junior Championships bring all states together for competition from U14 to U20.
 This is where the world can find the next Lauren Jackson or Andrew Bogut and it may well happen in your backyard as the championships are rotated throughout Australia.
-The Ivor Burge Championships (hosted with the U20 Nationals) was introduced in 1995 and is one of the world's premier competitions for athletes with an Intellectual Disability.
-The National Schools Championship determines the champion secondary school in Australia.
+The Ivor Burge Championships (hosted with the U20 Australian Junior Championships) was introduced in 1995 and is one of the world's premier competitions for athletes with an Intellectual Disability.
+The Australian Schools Championship determines the champion secondary school in Australia.

 National Intensive Training Centre Program (NITCP)